citp/privacy-policy-historical/5/50/50p/50plusfinance.com.md

-> *The following text is extracted and transformed from the 50plusfinance.com privacy policy that was archived on 2010-08-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100827023852id_/http%3A//www.50plusfinance.com/p/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 50plusfinance.com privacy policy that was archived on 2011-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101124147id_/http%3A//www.50plusfinance.com/p/privacy-policy.html) for the most accurate reproduction.*

-# 50 Plus Finance: Privacy Policy
+# Privacy Policy | 50 Plus Finance

  Privacy Policy for www.50plusfinance.com